Wildlife Research ExpeditionSpend 4, 8 or 12 weeks on the Mahlahla campus as part of your journey towards becoming a field biologist.

 Life on the Program

-Typically the day will start early, at around 05:30.
 Students will usually grab a cup of coffee or tea before heading out into the bush for a morning of practical training.
 The course includes various modules, including scientific research, tracking, 4×4 skills, wildlife survey techniques and more.
 Your focus will switch weekly, depending on the local needs of the reserve and all available opportunities for you to get the most out of your training with Bushwise.
-On your practical sessions in the bush, consisting of either a walk or a drive, you will concentrate on specific modules and put all the theory you have learnt in the classroom into practice in the field, in order to enhance your potential as a successful field biologist in future.
+On your practical sessions in the bush, either a walk or a drive, you will concentrate on specific modules and put all the theory you have learnt in the classroom into practice, in order to enhance your potential as a successful field biologist in future.

 Through hands-on experience, game drives and lectures, students will have the opportunity to develop their bush and field biologists skills and to elevate their understanding and skills as field biologist.